Chart Color Schemes

 Kelmscott is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Kelmscott, as per the latest Census, consisted of 81.6% houses and 18.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Perth metro had 90.0% houses and 10.0% other dwellings.
-Home ownership in Kelmscott was higher at 31.2%, with the rest of dwellings either mortgaged (41.4%) or rented (27.4%).
-The median monthly mortgage repayment in Kelmscott was $1,500, lower than Perth metro's average of $1,750.
-The median weekly rent figure in Kelmscott was recorded at $290, compared to Perth metro's $305.
-Nationally, Kelmscott's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Kelmscott, as per the latest Census evaluation, 81.6% of dwellings were houses, with the remaining 18.4% consisting of semi-detached homes, apartments, and other types of dwellings.
+In contrast, Perth metropolitan area had 90.0% houses and 10.0% other dwellings.
+Home ownership in Kelmscott stood at 31.2%, with mortgaged properties at 41.4% and rented ones at 27.4%.
+The median monthly mortgage repayment was $1,500, lower than Perth metro's average of $1,750.
+Median weekly rent in Kelmscott was $290, compared to Perth metro's $305.
+Nationally, Kelmscott's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing